 If for you that sounds like taking a swim in the North Atlantic on a cold winter's day but you know you were born to be a coach of some kind then I’d say you are going to enjoy being a life coach far more than an executive coach.
 Hey, I could be wrong of course.
 After all coaching is evolving right.
 What I can tell you for sure is that trying to be a life coach based only on ICF coaching techniques will be rather like trying to win a game of football after being told you’re not allowed into the other team’s half of the pitch.
 Scoring is possible but it won’t come easily.
 I personally feel I have reached my ideal compromise now as a potential and lifestyle coach.
 As an NLP Master Practitioner and Master Coach, (currently about to embark on my NLP Train the Trainer certification), a CBT (Cognitive Behavioral Therapy) Practitioner and the proud owner of my ICF Leadership certification I believe I have finally created my own balanced blend of coaching and based on the results my clients are getting in their lives, this assessment is fair.

 I coached my 42nd paying client today.
-I unapologetically emphasize the “paying” as in my view this is perhaps the most realistic way to separate the professional coaches from the thousands upon thousands of “peer coaches” flooding the industry weekly racking up hour after hour of “playing nicely” together to work their way up the chain which of course ultimately means they are then the best coaches in the world, the ICF world that is, not the real world.
+I unapologetically emphasize the “paying” as in my view this is perhaps the most realistic way to separate the professional coaches from the thousands upon thousands of “peer coaches” flooding the industry weekly racking up hour after hour of “playing nicely” together to work their way up the chain which of course ultimately means they are then the best coaches in the world, the ICF world that is, not necessarily the real world.

 We are all continually learning and improving, with each client we help and each session we conduct.
-This learning and sharing of learning is what has inspired me to connect my NLP and CBT skillsets with my years as a facilitator and trainer and furthermore combine them with my experiences and learnings taken from my actual one to one coaching of real paying clients and create the “Champion Coaches for Champion Clients” online group training program.
+This learning and sharing of learning is what has inspired me to connect my ICF, NLP and CBT skillsets with my years as a facilitator and trainer and furthermore combine them with my experiences and learnings taken from my actual one to one coaching of real paying clients and create the “Champion Coaches for Champion Clients” online group training program.
 My goal for this training program is that those who complete it will have the skills and confidence to swim with their clients wherever they go.
-Coaches from my training program will have the techniques and knowledge of when and how to remove their life jackets and go deep diving with their clients exploring the ocean of their subconscious mind and (when necessary and requested) creating a new program for them in there.
+Coaches from my training program will have the techniques and knowledge of when and how to remove their life jackets and go deep diving with their clients exploring the ocean that is their subconscious mind and (when necessary and requested) create a new program for them in there.

 Serious about becoming a Life Coach and as yet have not done any training or any formal courses or qualifications?
 Save yourself a lot of time and money and get everything you need right here in this program.